🇺🇸 THIS IS THE CURRENT TEST (2025) — EFFECTIVE OCT 20, 2025 · 128 QUESTIONS · 20 ASKED · 12 TO PASS · FREE 🇺🇸

 0%Your Progress

-⚠️ Important: The 2025 Naturalization Civics Test applies to anyone who filed Form N-400 on or after October 20, 2025.
-If you filed before that date, you take the 2008 version (100 questions, 6/10 to pass).
+✅ You're in the right place — this is the CURRENT test.
+The 2025 Naturalization Civics Test became effective October 20, 2025 and is the version administered today.
+It applies to anyone who filed Form N-400 on or after that date.
+If you filed before October 20, 2025, you take the older 2008 version (100 questions).
 Some answers change with elections — always verify current officials at uscis.gov/citizenship/testupdates before your interview.

 0 Correct